 Help: Provides information to frequently dialed numbers and taxpayer service centers.

-Manufacturers Tax Seminar
+Accommodations Tax Seminar

 In an effort to ensure that revenue collected as a result of the two percent (2%) accommodations tax are identified and distributed appropriately, the South Carolina Department of Revenue (SCDOR) has created an Accommodations Tax Fact Sheet.